 We have adopted this policy at WTS because we see the writing support WTS provides as part of the University’s educational mission.
 We believe that we can best meet our goal of helping students to become better writers not by simply correcting grammatical errors for students, but instead by helping them strengthen their skills in all aspects of the writing process, including proofreading.
 As a result, we can’t promise that a student who has come to WTS will hand in a paper completely free of grammatical errors, even if the tutorial concentrated on grammatical problems, since the work of proofreading the paper is ultimately the student’s responsibility.

 If English is not your first language or if you are an international student, writing papers may seem like a daunting task.
-At WTS we can help you in several different ways as you write.
+At WTS, we can help you in several different ways as you write.
 For example, we can help you understand the expectations of American readers, the conventions of standard academic English, and the ways in which arguments are constructed and evidence is used in the American academy.
 If you are concerned about grammatical errors in your writing, we can also help you learn how to proofread your prose.

 However, there are a few services that we don't offer at WTS.
 We don't offer lessons in English grammar or conversational practice.
 We also don't proofread or edit students' papers, and if you are working on a dissertation we recommend that you hire a proofreader for pay.

 Most students who seek help at WTS do so on a voluntary basis, but occasionally a faculty member will require some or all students from a course to be tutored at WTS.
 We discourage this practice for two reasons.
 First, WTS may not be able to accommodate all the students in a particular course within a short period of time.
 Although WTS offers over 200 hours of tutoring each week, in this time we must serve thousands of students in hundreds of courses across the University.
 Second, we have found that requiring tutorials of all students in a course is not effective; students who are required to be tutored often do not engage in the work of the tutorial with much interest and resist making major changes to their papers.
 As alternatives to required tutorials, faculty members may offer extra credit or a later due date for students who have had tutorials.
-Another way for a faculty member to encourage his or her students to seek help at WTS is to request that a WTS tutor be assigned to the course; we have found that when a course has had a course-specific tutor assigned, the students from that course are more likely to visit WTS.
+Another way for a faculty member to encourage their students to seek help at WTS is to request that a WTS tutor be assigned to the course; we have found that when a course has had a course-specific tutor assigned, the students from that course are more likely to visit WTS.